-1.3.5 EO 12114: Environmental Effects Abroad of Major Federal Actions
+1.3.7 EO 12114: Environmental Effects Abroad of Major Federal Actions

-EO 12114 requires overseas Federal agencies to consider the environmental impacts of proposed actions and effectively implements EIAP assessments for Federal actions outside the jurisdiction of the EPA.
+EO 12114 requires overseas federal agencies to consider the environmental impacts of proposed actions and effectively implements EIAP assessments for Federal actions outside the jurisdiction of the EPA.
 Proposed actions under EO 12114 include, actions that significantly affecting the environment.
+Note that EO 12114 is implemented and supplemented through 32 CFR 187, Environmental Effects Abroad of Major DoD Actions, and AFI 32-7091, Environmental Management Outside the United States.

-1.3.6 State and/or Local Requirements
+1.3.8 State and/or Local Requirements